 DMT holds a registry entry for autonomous system AS210279, implying a role in internet number-resource administration.
 No active IP prefixes or network services are currently announced, leaving its functional purpose undocumented.

 Even ASN holders with no current routing activity can later become operational, affecting internet routing, peering, and security.
-Monitoring DMT enables early detection of a first prefix announcement, registry changes, or the emergence of services that would shift it from a dormant registration to an active network participant.
+Monitoring DMT enables early detection of a first prefix announcement, registry changes, or the emergence of services that would shift it from a dormant registration to an active network entity.

 Watchpoints